Darcy Kuemper: Los Angeles Kings (2017–2018)

-Arizona Coyotes
+Arizona Coyotes (2018–2021)

 On February 21, 2018, Kuemper was traded to the Arizona Coyotes for goaltender Scott Wedgewood and forward Tobias Rieder.
 Kuemper was immediately re-signed to a two-year, $3.7 million extension by the Coyotes.

 With Antti Raanta injured for most of the 2018–19 season, Kuemper appeared in a career-high 55 games and posted a 27–20–8 record.
 He finished fifth in voting for the Vezina Trophy, awarded to the NHL's best goaltender.

 On October 2, 2019, the Coyotes signed Kuemper to a two-year, $9 million extension, ahead of the 2019–20 season.
 He appeared in 29 games with a 16–11–2 record and .928 save percentage before the regular season was prematurely concluded due to the onset of the COVID-19 pandemic.
 When the 2020 Stanley Cup playoffs were belatedly held in the summer in a bubble in Canada, Kuemper was widely considered the decisive factor in the Coyotes' victory over the Nashville Predators in the qualifying round.
 He recorded a .933 save percentage across four games where the Predators outshot the Coyotes in each.
 The Coyotes advanced to face the Colorado Avalanche in the first round, losing in five games.
-Kuemper recorded a .895 save percentage in the series, but was generally assessed as having performed well in a situation where his team was overmatched, and notably made 49 saves to secure the team's lone win in Game 3.
+Kuemper recorded a .895 save percentage in the series, but was generally assessed as having performed well in a situation where his team was overmatched, and notably made 49 saves to secure the team's lone win in game 3.

 In the shortened 2020–21 season that would prove to be his final one with the Coyotes, Kuemper played only 27 of 56 games due to an MCL injury.
-He had only a .907 save percentage, which The Athletic called "serviceable" given the team's poor defense.
+He had only a .907 save percentage, which The Athletic called "serviceable" given the team's poor defence.